akzhy/gatsby-theme-elemental/gatsby-theme-elemental/README.md

 ### Configuring

-Almost all features of this starter are editable.
+Almost all features of this theme are editable.
 In order to personalize, open the `gatsby-config.js` file and start editing the below part.

 ```javascript
 // Do not remove any of the properties below.